Staff Profile

 - Geographer's Professional Practice

-I supervise third year Geography dissertations spanning ecology, land management, ecosystem service provisioning, and quantitative data analysis.
+I supervise third year Geography and MSc dissertations spanning ecology, land management, ecosystem service provisioning, and quantitative data analysis.

 Research